 For those with their own horses, boarding and trails abound throughout the area.
 At Don Carter State Park, more than 12 miles of horse trails let you explore on your own without having to hire a guide to take you everywhere.
 And many of the stables and ranches in the area feature programs for kids to adults that help both the rider and the horse be successful.

-6. St. Joseph, Missouri to Sacramento, California
+6. St. Joseph, MO to Sacramento, CA

 Once a year, riders and their horses gather in Sacramento, CA to recreate the days of the Pony Express.
 For 10 days, riders, their horses and the mail travel more than 1,900 miles across the Western plains to recreate the legendary Pony Express -- the fastest way to deliver mail before the invention of the telegraph.